T

 museum

-Located in the reconstructed Berlin Palace, this new cultural center houses the Ethnological Museum and the Museum of Asian Art.
-It offers a deep dive into global cultures and their histories.
+Located in the reconstructed Berlin Palace (Stadtschloss), this complex houses the Ethnological Museum of Berlin and the Museum of Asian Art.
+It offers deep dives into global cultures and their histories, with stunning architecture and courtyards.

 4. Afternoon